 To establish the infrastructure security classification standards and guidelines for University information infrastructure, information systems and assets.

-Definitions of terms used in this document are provided in the overarching Policy (Information Technology Security Policy).
+Definitions of additional terms used in this document are provided in the overarching policy, Information Technology security.

 - The University is committed to providing a secure yet open information infrastructure that protects the integrity of its information assets (data and other information), and confidentiality of information without compromising its availability.
 Systems hosting the University's information or data sets are required to be appropriately classified and secured.

-- The University recognises three broad categories of data held within it’s systems:
+- The University recognises three broad categories of data held within its systems:

-- Public data
+- public data

 - Examples of public data include:

-- Publicly posted press releases
+- publicly posted press releases

-- Publicly available marketing materials
+- publicly available marketing materials

-- Publicly posted job announcements
+- publicly posted job announcements.

-- Internal data is:
+- Sensitive data is: